Frequently Asked Questions.

 Osteopaths are highly qualified professionals having undertaken five years of full time university training.
 They will have completed a Bachelor of Applied Science as well as a Masters of Osteopathy.
 Osteopaths at South Yarra Osteopathic Clinic are registered with the Australian Osteopathic Board of Australia which is regulated by the Australian Health Practitioner Regulation Agency (AHPRA).
 AHPRA requires that all osteopaths participate in a minimum of 25 hours Continued Professional Development each year to maintain high professional standards.

 Generally speaking, osteopaths diagnose problems through functionality and work from a biomechanical model of treatment, utilising soft tissue, articulatory and manipulative techniques.
 Chiropractors work from a predominately neurological model.
 As a result their treatments tend to be manipulative based.
 Physiotherapy is a rehabilitation-based approach.
-All professions have differing philosophies, principles, approaches to treatment and are quite different.
+All professions have different philosophies, principles, approaches to treatment and are quite different.
 Good outcomes and satisfaction with the care and treatment you receive is what matters – regardless of the profession.

 Osteopathy is covered under the Extras’ option of private health insurance policies.
 We recommend contacting your insurer to make sure you are covered for osteopathy.
 We do have HICAPS so you may claim your refund immediately – your insurer can advise on refund amounts.

 Yes, you can claim your private health insurance rebate immediately using HICAPS.
 Gap payments can be made through cash, EFTPOS, cheque or credit card (MasterCard and VISA).

 Osteopaths are registered with WorkCover and will treat Workers Compensation Referrals.
 Please advise when booking the appointment and make sure you bring in your case number and details of the incident/injury.
 We do not bill third parties, except for DVA, so you will be required to pay the clinic consultation fees on the day of consultation.
 You will be issued with a receipt so you can claim your rebate from the appropriate third party.
 DVA patients are also accepted by the South Yarra Osteopathic Clinic without a referral.

 No, you do not need a referral.